pulseflow/petal/packages/eslint-config/README.md

 );
 ```

-going more advanced, you can also import fine-grainec configs and compose them as wanted:
+going more advanced, you can also import fine-grained configs and compose them as wanted:

 <details>
 <summary>advanced example</summary>